Wervice/Codelink/README.md

 <!-- Demo | Benchmarks | ...  -->

-Zentrox is  a powerful and fast server interface.
-It helps you manage the system and create a fast cloud.
+Zentrox provides you a robust and fast web portal for user applications and server administration.
-It is focused on simplicity and versatility.
+It is designed around simplicity and versatility.

 More on [r/Zentrox](https://www.reddit.com/r/Zentrox/).